How ArianeGroup improves simulation credibility with EikoTwin and DIC

 For ZOIs n°1,2 and 3, the objective of the camera setup will be two-fold.

-1 – check that the strain levels remain below a critical level.
+1 – check that the strain levels of fidelity will remain below a critical level.

-Thanks to test virtualization, EikoSim was able to propose camera positioning that gave FOVs compatible with validation requirements, and with the test environment and instrumentation, for the 4 camera setups.
-Camera locations were determined at millimeter precision, and the test rig was designed to accommodate these positions.
+Thanks to testing virtualization, EikoSim could propose camera positioning that gave FOVs compatible with validation requirements, and with the test environment and instrumentation, for the 4 camera setups.
+Camera locations were determined at millimetre precision, and the test rig was designed to accommodate these positions.
 Adapted lenses were also specified in this step.
-Finally, the speckle pattern size and method of application was also decided thanks to virtualization.
-For FE based DIC, ideally each reprojected mesh element on the test images should contain texture that can be analyzed by the DIC algorithm (see Figure 2).
-Based on this requirement, it was decided that paint should be used for some smaller ZOIs (1,2,3), and painted adhesive film for the global tracking system (ZOI 4).
+Finally, the speckle pattern size and application method were also decided thanks to virtualization.
+For FE-based DIC, ideally, each reprojected mesh element on the test images should contain a texture that can be analysed by the DIC algorithm (see Figure 2).
+Based on this requirement, it was decided that paint should be used for some smaller ZOIs (1,2,3) and painted adhesive film for the global tracking system (ZOI 4).

 Figure 2: Mesh over texture previsualization

-Additionally, the team was able to ensure that that measurement uncertainty was compatible with the validation of simulation in the most critical area (i.e. measurement uncertainty is significantly lower than the strain levels expected for the close-up shots of the structure).
-Figure 3 presents a normalized estimate of strain uncertainty fields for ZOIs 1 & 3, where quantitative comparisons will be needed to qualify the structure.
+Additionally, the team ensured that measurement uncertainty was compatible with the validation of simulation in the most critical area (i.e., measurement uncertainty is significantly lower than the strain levels expected for the close-up shots of the structure).
+Figure 3 presents a normalised estimate of strain uncertainty fields for ZOIs 1 & 3, where quantitative comparisons will be needed to qualify the structure.

 Figure 3: Uncertainty strain fields (global XX direction)